More and more canadian investors are buying rental properties in South Florida. And it’s not hard to see why.

 The population growth isn’t slowing down.
 The rental demand isn’t softening.
 And with recent restrictions on Chinese buyers, Canadian investors have less competition for prime properties.

 Ryan’s seen the Florida market explode over his 25-year career, exactly as his mentor predicted.
-For Canadian investors looking to build wealth through real estate, South Florida checks every box.
+For Canadian investors looking to finance US investment properties, South Florida checks every box.

 Frequently Asked Questions